joshuacalebdavids/vrtks-pow/README.md

-# WordPress Starter Kit
+# VRTKS WP Theme

-WSK is a starter kit for building custom WordPress websites.
+VRTKS WP is a starter kit for building custom WordPress websites.
 It uses a mono repo structure so you can easily build the plugins and theme for a project at the same time.

 ### Benefits of a mono repo:
 **Consolidated build command:** Build all plugins and the theme for a project with a single command.